Skip to content

 NonEmptyList

-The concept of a non empty list exists in many programming languages, e.g. Haskell or Scala.
+The concept of a non empty list exists in many programming languages, e.g. Haskell (opens in a new window) or Scala (opens in a new window).
 It basically means: A list with a length of at least one, so accessing the first element of that list will never fail.

-TypeScript 4.0 introduced variadic tuple types, which let us tackle that specific problem:
+TypeScript 4.0 introduced variadic tuple types (opens in a new window), which let us tackle that specific problem:

 non-empty-array

-1type NonEmptyArray<T> = [T, ...Array<T>]
+type NonEmptyArray<T> = [T, ...Array<T>]

-2const isNonEmpty = <T extends unknown>(
+const isNonEmpty = <T extends unknown>(

-3 array: Array<T>
+array: Array<T>

-4): array is NonEmptyArray<T> => array.length > 0
+): array is NonEmptyArray<T> => array.length > 0

 This basically gives us a variadic tuple type where the first element is always defined, and a user-defined type guard (opens in a new window) that assures an Array is really non-empty.
 So if you want to force people to give you a non-empty Array so that you can safely access the first value, just type your function with a NonEmptyArray: